zhenghuazx/Policy-Optimization-in-Dynamic-Bayesian-Network/README.md

     * policy gradient algorithm
 3. deep determininistic policy gradient (notebook/ddpg-fermentation.ipynb)

 The algorithms and visualizations used in this package came primarily out of research in Wei Xie' lab at the Washington Northeastern.
-If you use PABN in your research we would appreciate a citation to the appropriate paper(s):
+If you use PABN in your research we would appreciate a citation to the appropriate paper [INFORMS Journal of Computing (accepted)]([http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions](https://arxiv.org/pdf/2105.06543.pdf).